ClementTsang/foto/README.md

    cargo run --release
    ```

-   This may take a while and take some resources, there are quite a few dependencies to download and build.
+   This may take a while, there are quite a few dependencies to download and build.
 When it's done building, you should get some output that looks like:

    ```bash
    Compiling foto v0.1.0 (/home/.../foto)